DSSG-EUROPE/wef_oceans/src/sat_imagery/README.md

 GBDX: `python src/sat_imagery/retrieve_gbdx_crop.py`

-Planet: `cd ./notebooks/planet/ ; jupyter notebook `
+Planet: `python src/sat_imagery/planet_check.py `

 The GBDX code will create the buffers and use the GBDX's API crop task to retrieve the cropped images.
 This images are downloaded to the client S3 bucket.
-For Planet, a Jupyter Notebook illustrates who to activate, download and crop the images.
-Contrary to GBDX, Planet API crop task is subpar.
-We decide to crop the image using the `rasterio` library.
+For Planet, the code will project and crop the downloaded images using the `rasterio` library.
+The code also will save a mosaic of selected cropped images

 [Digital Globe]:http://www.digitalglobe.com/